D2KLab/rs-viz/README.md

 ## Installation

-After cloning the repository, it is necessary to install the dependencies.
+After cloning the repository, it is necessary to install the Node.js dependencies.

 ```bash
 $ npm install
 ```

-Then, it is possible to generate a bundled JavaScript file with [webpack](https://webpack.js.org/).
+Then, it is possible to generate a bundled JavaScript file using [webpack](https://webpack.js.org/).

 ```bash
 $ npm run build